sashanavruzova/DemoNoteApp/README.md

 # DemoNoteApp
-## Demo project to demonstrate usage of technologies for iOS development
+## Demo project to demonstrate usage of technologies in iOS development
 Technologies used in this project:
  - Swift language
  - UIKit